 The Speaker Encoder

 It ignores the language, spoken words, or background noise.
-Speaker encoder processes the speaker's voice features such as high/low-pitched voice, accent, tone, etc.
+The Speaker encoder processes the speaker's voice features such as high/low-pitched voice, accent, tone, etc.

 These features are combined into a low dimensional vector, known formally as d-vector, or informally as the speaker embedding.